 Most of the wireless gadgets in your home use the 2.4Ghz band like Bluetooth, wireless mouse, and smart devices hence this band is more prone to interference and congestion of signals.

 If you live in an apartment with a lot of homes surrounding you, then single-band routers are not a good choice as you will experience network congestion and frequent connection drops.

-If you have a basic broadband connection that has maximum speed under 300 Mbps, you don’t need dual band routers.
-Single band routers are available at budget price point yet give you the best performance out of your connection.
+If you have a basic broadband connection that has a maximum speed under 300 Mbps, you don’t need dual-band routers.
+Single-band routers are available at budget price point yet give you the best performance out of your connection.